Punctal Plugs

 Key Takeaways

-- Temporary or permanent options available
+- Temporary and longer-lasting options are available

-- Often used with other dry eye treatments
+- Often combined with other dry-eye treatments

 How Punctal Plugs Work